ivan-markov-666/beelms/be/README.md

 docker compose exec api npm run migration:run
 ```

-This applies all pending migrations against the `qa4free` database.
+This applies all pending migrations against the `beelms` database.

 You can also run migrations directly from the host (if you have a local Postgres instance that matches the Docker configuration):